-To explore the potential connection between the position of nations in the international scientific recognition network and the propensity for them to spread ideas, we investigate the flow of knowledge between countries.
-We operationalize scientific knowledge through the appearance of keywords in the title and abstract of scientific publications\cite{milojevic_cognitive_2011, milojevic_quantifying_2015, cheng_how_2023}.
-Specifically, we identify the mention of over 40,000 n-grams defined as scientific ideas by a previous study \cite{cheng_how_2023} and limit to 7,327 unique ideas originating in only one country after 2000 (SI, section \ref{si:scientific_ideas}).
+To explore the potential connection between the position of nations in the international scientific recognition network and the propensity for them to spread ideas, we investigate the diffusion of ideas between countries.
+We operationalize scientific ideas through the appearance of keywords in the title and abstract of scientific publications~\cite{milojevic_cognitive_2011, milojevic_quantifying_2015, cheng_how_2023}.
+Specifically, we identify the mention of over 40,000 n-grams defined as scientific ideas by a previous study~\cite{cheng_how_2023} and limit to 22,413 unique ideas originating in only one country after 1990 (see Methods and SI, Section S5).